jmcglone/jmcglone.github.io/_posts/2018-12-29-Understanding-IDQ_UOPS_NOT_DELIVERED.md

 We can see that half of the time RAT was stalled (likely because it was full) and another half of the time LSD was active and delivered some amount of uops.
 We can already guess that number because we know how much total slots we waisted (`IDQ_UOPS_NOT_DELIVERED.CORE`).
 Each second cycle LSD delivered 2 uops which also means that each second cycle `IDQ_UOPS_NOT_DELIVERED.CORE` was increased by 2.
 Given that the number of cycles the backend was requesting uops is 5 * 10^8 and we waisted 2 slots on each of them, we confirmed the number for `IDQ_UOPS_NOT_DELIVERED.CORE` (10^9).

 I must say that I expected to see one uop delivered each cycle instead of 2 uops each second cycle.
 I'm not entirely sure why that's the case.
 It proves that real CPU design is much more complicated than my mental model. :)

+**UPD:** *Travis Downs in the comments provided his measurements when LSD is disabled.
+There he shows that if the loops is served out of DSB we have 3 "uops not delivered" per cycle.
+See comments for more details.*

 Another way to do this is to use subcounters of `IDQ_UOPS_NOT_DELIVERED`:
 - **IDQ_UOPS_NOT_DELIVERED.CYCLES_0_UOP_DELIV.CORE** - Cycles which 4 issue pipeline slots had no uop delivered from the front end to the back end when there is no back-end stall.